arivien/battleship_2D/README.md

 # battleship_artgence
 Basic Battleship game with deep learning intelligence.
-The &lt;machine> improves every match for each distinct player
+The <machine> improves every match for each distinct player

 Status: DEV